synapsemx/ember-smoother-signature/README.md

 {{signature-pad	sendAction=command}}
 ```

+>DISCLAIMER: If you look at signature_pad, it has many more options.
+>
-If you look at signature_pad, it has many more options.
-We'll incorporate all that soon, but if you have time on your hands then feel free to submit a PR!
+>We'll incorporate all that soon, but if you have time on your hands then feel free to submit a PR!

 Documentation
 ------------------------------------------------------------------------------